projectitis/aseprite-script-palettize/README.md

 ## Basic usage

-- Load an image to palettize
+- Load the image you want to palettize
 - Run the palettize script
 - Click `Select file` to browse for a PNG palette file
 - Select the color range to adjust (e.g. "Greens", "Purples" or "Global")
 - Change the HSV sliders to adjust the selected range and get the best palette mapping
+- Click any colors in the palette you want to remove
+- Stop specific colors from matching by clicking a pixel in the preview image
 - Once you are ready, click `Convert to indexed mode and apply palette` to apply it to your image

 ## Removing unwanted color matches